admin-ll55/block_highlighter/README.md

 # Caution & Disclaimer
 The data pack is for experimental use only.

-I am not respondsible for any damage it may cause.
+I am not responsible for any damage it may cause.